Encoding Tactile Stimuli for Braille Recognition with Organoids: Materials and Methods

 \subsubsection{Organoid Decoding and Classification Under Noisy Conditions}

 We decode the spike patterns that emerge from the organoid’s own network dynamics after each stimulus.
-For every stimulus we count the spikes on each electrode during the 500 ms interval that follows stimulation.
-Since each organoid is connected to eight electrodes, the resulting spike activity forms an eight-dimensional feature vector, which is used by a support vector machine classifier to identify the Braille character.
-To study the effect of scale we repeat the experiment with three organoids in parallel.
-The same eight-region encoding drives each organoid, we record all eight channels from every organoid and concatenate them into a twenty-four-dimensional vector before classification.
+For each stimulus, we count the spikes detected on each electrode during the 500 ms interval following stimulation.
+Since each organoid is connected to 8 electrodes, the resulting spike activity forms an 8-dimensional feature vector, which is then used by a support vector machine classifier to identify the Braille character.
+To study the effect of scale, we repeat the experiment with 3 organoids in parallel.
+The same 8-region encoding drives each organoid, we record all 8 channels from every organoid, and we concatenate them into a 24-dimensional feature vector before classification.

-Robustness is tested by adding noise to four randomly selected channels, using input data with inherent noise (collected at five different depths).
-Four noise models are applied: Gaussian noise whose standard deviation equals forty per cent of the channel standard deviation, uniform noise within the same range, data loss that sets forty per cent of the samples to zero, and outliers that multiply forty per cent of the samples by three.
-Support-vector machine accuracy under each model quantifies how single and triple organoid decoders tolerate interference.
+To assess robustness, we introduce artificial disturbances to the spike-count features while keeping the original tactile dataset unchanged.
+The tactile data are collected at 5 different depths, which already introduces inherent variability, the additional disturbances are applied on top of this.
+Specifically, we randomly select 4 channels in the feature vector and modify only those values.
+We apply 4 disturbance models: additive Gaussian noise with a standard deviation equal to 40\% of the channel standard deviation, additive uniform noise within the same range, data loss where 40\% of the selected entries are set to zero, and outliers where 40\% of the selected entries are multiplied by 3.
+We then report support-vector machine accuracy under each model to quantify how single and triple organoid decoders tolerate channel interference.
+These models are not intended to cover every realistic sensor artifact, but to provide a basic stress test of whether the performance benefit of using multiple organoids remains under several common types of channel corruption.